Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 # Hi, I'm Oluwatobi.

-**Cloud IAM Security Engineer | Non-Human Identity | OSS Contributor**
+**Security Engineer | Non-Human Identity | OSS Contributor**

-> I build and secure IAM systems across cloud and distributed environments, with a focus on least-privilege architecture for both human and machine identities.
+> I build and secure systems across cloud and distributed environments, with a focus on least-privilege architecture for both human and machine identities.

 Member of the **AWS Community Builders** and **The Identity Underground**.